Clinical Alternative Relationship Plans (ARP)

 If the physician group determines they want to pursue a Clinical ARP, they can develop an expression of interest to submit to Alberta Health for review and consideration.

-While AHS may be involved in the initial exploration of an ARP, the main interaction will occur with Alberta Health.
+While Alberta Health Services (AHS) may be involved in the initial exploration of an ARP, the main interaction will occur with Alberta Health.
 The physician group may work with the AMA during this stage as well.

-An expression of interest is a short document that informs Alberta Health and AHS that a physician group is interested in pursuing a Clinical ARP application, or expanding their current Clinical ARP.
+An expression of interest is a short document that informs Alberta Health that a physician or physician group is interested in pursuing a Clinical ARP application or expanding their current Clinical ARP.

 During this stage, it is important to declare who the Authorized Representative (AR) will be for the program.
 An AR is a participating physician who has been authorized by the other participating physicians of the Clinical ARP to act as their agent with respect to the Clinical ARP and is responsible for liaising with Alberta Health.
 There must always be at least one AR attached to a Clinical ARP (preferably with an alternate).

 Once the expression of interest has been accepted, the physician group must draft a Clinical ARP application.
-The physician group may also elect to work with the Alberta Medical Association, or other consultants of their choosing, for assistance in drafting the application.
+The physician group may also elect to work with the AMA, or other consultants of their choosing, for assistance in drafting the application.
 For programs that will be delivered within AHS facilities, the physician group must work with AHS to draft the application.

-Once a Clinical ARP has been approved for establishment, the authorized representative is required to register and operationalize the Clinical ARP.
+Once a Clinical ARP has been approved for establishment, the AR is required to register and operationalize the Clinical ARP.

 Complete and submit forms: